skellis46/finger-pointing-moon/project overview.md

 ## hybrid method

-1. fieldwork through paradigmatic practice-as-research with research consultant
+1. fieldwork through paradigmatic practice-as-research with research consultant (what can't be said? then what remains? (name for such a method?))
 2. literature and field review: analysis of past and present through published materials (RA heavily responsible)
 3. fieldwork through solitary practice (leadership focused)
 4. cross-disciplinary case studies/interviews: leadership/epistemics/uncertainty/humility -- how to identify these cases?
 Cases ought also to be current practitioners working with PaR -- who would these be? (who are the key figures in dance? (and perhaps beyond).
 Possibilities could be:
     + Susan Kozel
     + Bob and Lee
-    + Adrian Heathfield
     + Henk Borgdorff
     + Michael Schwab
     + Carol Brown